-This Python implementation of Diceware, (C) 2015 Uli Fouquet, is licensed under the GPL v3+.
+This Python implementation of Diceware, (C) 2015, 2016 Uli Fouquet, is licensed under the GPL v3+.

 The Copyright for the Diceware idea and the Diceware8k list are Copyright by Arnold G. Reinhold.
+The Copyright for the the Diceware SecureDrop list are copyright by Heartsucker.
 See file LICENSE for details.